eslint/eslint.org/src/content/blog/2022-08-05-new-config-system-part-2.md

 ### Setting `sourceType` in flat config

 Next, we moved `sourceType` into `languageOptions`.
-Similar to `ecmaVersion`, this key affects not just how a file is parser, but also how ESLint evaluates its scope structure.
+Similar to `ecmaVersion`, this key affects not just how a file is parsed, but also how ESLint evaluates its scope structure.
 We kept the traditional `"module"` for ESM and `"script"` for scripts, and also added `"commonjs"`, which lets ESLint know that it should treat the file as CommonJS (which also enables CommonJS-specific globals).
 If you are using `ecmaVersion: 3` or `ecmaVersion: 5`, be sure to set `sourceType: script`, like this:

 ```js
 export default [